 You may get covered emergency care whenever you need it, anywhere in the United States or its territories.
 However, Medicare and our plan do not cover emergency care outside the United States and its territories.

 If you need an ambulance to get to the emergency room, our plan covers that.
-To learn more, see the Benefits Chart in Chapter 4, Section D, page 53.
+We also cover medical services during the emergency.
+To learn more, refer to the Benefits Chart in Chapter 4, Section D, page 55.